Environmental Design Building

 Through sustained inquiry into a selected topic or issue, students will practice advanced forms of academic writing.
 The course emphasizes analysis, criticism, and argument.
 Taught as a writing workshop, the course places a premium on substantive, thoughtful revision.
 Restricted to arts and sciences juniors and seniors.
 Same as NRLN 3020.
 Approved for arts and sciences core curriculum: written communication.
 See 3020 Descriptions.
 Not all courses offered every semester.
 See Course Schedule.

 Through selected reading and writing assignments, students examine ethical and social issues that arise within the decision-making processes associated with business and industry.
 Focuses on critical thinking, analytical writing, and oral presentation.
 Taught as a writing workshop, the course emphasizes effective communication with both professional and nontechnical audiences.
-See 3040 descriptions.
-Restricted to junior and senior business students and junior and senior economics IAFS majors.
+See 3040 Descriptions.
+Restricted to junior and senior business, economics, and IAFS majors.
 Approved for arts and sciences core curriculum: written communication.
 See Course Schedule.

 WRTG 3840 (1-3) Independent Study in Writing